 1.3.
 Preparing for Hadoop Installation

 To deploy HDP across a cluster, you need to prepare your multi-node cluster deploy environment.
-Follow these steps to ensure each cluster node is prepared to be an HDP cluster node.
+Follow the steps in this section to ensure each cluster node is prepared to be an HDP cluster node.